The complete guide to favicons in 2024: What a favicon is and how to add one

 3. Is a favicon file accessible to search crawlers?

-I want to point out that the path to the image has a direct impact on how well the favicon is displayed.
-If you want to delete or edit your favicon in any way, all you have to do is delete or modify the favicon.ico file (JPEG, GIF, PNG).
+Note that the path to the image has a direct impact on how well the favicon is displayed.
+If you want to delete or edit your favicon in any way, just delete or modify the favicon.ico file (JPEG, GIF, PNG).

-Generally speaking, even if you do everything correctly on your part, keep in mind that it does take time for search engines to index favicons.
-In fact, there’s a whole dedicated bot that does nothing but this.
-What it actually does is it uploads website icons on its server, so it can take up to several weeks for your graphic image to get indexed.
+Keep in mind that even if you do everything correctly, it may still take some time before search engines are able to index your favicons.
+Google uploads website icons on its server, so expect up to several weeks before yourr graphic image gets indexed.

 Subscribe to our blog!